 LSAT | Credential Assembly Service | Transcripts | Foreign Transcripts

 Law School applicants must register for and take the Law School Admission Test (LSAT), administered by the Law School Admission Council (LSAC), and register with the Credential Assembly Service (CAS).
+The University of Michigan Law School does not accept the GRE in lieu of the LSAT.

 Law School Admission Test (LSAT)